michal-glos-brq/Bright/README.md

 # Bright
-Simple brightness controlling GUI for external monitors using ddcutil
+Simple brightness controlling GUI for external monitors using ddcutil Will discorover the monitors on it's own and provide the option to set their brightness from a GUI instead of the fucking hardware buttons ...

 # Requirements
  - Require Python3.12+ (But would probably run on 3.5+)